 Meets every other month on the 2nd Monday in January, March, May, July, September, & November @ 6:30 pm.

-September 11 – All Is Not Forgotten by Wendy Walker
+We will be discussing All is Not Forgotten by Wendy Walker

 November 13 – The Murder of Roger Ackroyd by Agatha Christie

 We meet on the third Tuesday of the month at 10 am.

 On Tuesday, September 19 we will be discussing Hidden Figures by Margot Lee Shatterley.
 We will be viewing the movie Hidden Figures after our book discussion.
 You may join us for either event or both!